Welcome to today's edition of the Rush 24-7 podcast.

 And they passed that flag around from airplane to airplane to fly it.

-And this is common by the way, and they flags are flown on missions for people constantly, and the flags are then presented.
+Flags are flown on missions for people constantly, and the flags are then presented.

-It was the first time it had ever been happened, it had ever happened to me, done in my honor, and I was floored by it.
+It was the first time it had ever been happened, it ever happened to me, done in my honor, and I was floored by it and began the process of trying to get to know Lieutenant Colonel Hassara.

-Tell him how honored I was by all of this.
+I wanted to personally express thanks and tell him how honored I was by all of this.

 And I've since gotten to know by email some of the other pilots.

-Last time he called, he was in the control tower at Baghdad International describing throwing a faulty French refrigerator off the roof.
+The last time he called, he was in the control tower at Baghdad International describing throwing a faulty French refrigerator off the roof.

 It was a hilarious story.

-So over the course of the ensuing years, uh Catherine and I got to know the Hassara family very well.
+So over the course of the ensuing years, Catherine and I got to know the Hassara family very well.

 They brought the whole family.